leonelgalan/site/_posts/2020-01-23-whats-new-never-stop-learning.md

 8. Introduction to State Machines Using XState

-After I'm done with egghead.io, I plan to move to [TESTING JAVASCRIPT.com](https://testingjavascript.com/) which is created by the same croud, but hyper-focused on JavaScript testing.
+After I'm done with egghead.io, I plan to move to [TESTING JAVASCRIPT.com](https://testingjavascript.com/) which is created by the same crowd, but hyper-focused on JavaScript testing.

 ___